Laulajatar/my-oblivion-mods/README.md

 Plan for DLC patches was to take one of the prepared quest scripts, edit it in a patch for that DLC to check for those quest objects.
 Patch loaded > Script will run.
 Patch not loaded > Script will just move on to the next.
 Just this way to preserve the non-obse requirement.

-## New Familiars

-Adds a spell that summons a permanent familiar with a ghostly look.
-It can be leveled up by giving it a Welkynd Stone, not higher than player level as well as Mysticism/2, whatever is lowest.
-A lvl 14 player with Mysticism 20 could have a lvl 10 Familiar.
-Will sometimes find items when idle.
-The water walking ability sometimes bugs out and generally, the ghostly effect bugs out when walking on water.
-Probably engine things.
-Plans: Block some of the forms off till later (lion and wisp and stuff are probably a bit too op early on.)
-Replace Imp with something?
-Because it keeps getting stuck. possibly elytra or baliwog or custom creature.
-Add some script so the buggers don't get stuck behind doors (or does it perhaps need some higer process setting).

-## New Gems

-Adds 7 new gems to the game, and gemdust for all 12 gems (7 + 5 vanilla) as well as pearl dust.
-The new gems are amethyst (purple), spinel (pink), aquamarine (light blue), onyx (black), peridot (light green), citrine (yellow) and tourmaline (cyan).
-The dust can be used for alchemy.
-Should be pretty much finished, need to find a good name, do a bit of testing and pack the assets in a bsa.

 ## Respawning Ayleid Stones

 Replaces Ayleid stones on pickup with a new one that will respawn in (ini set) intervals.
 No known issues.
 Since it uses PlaceAtMe, check uninstall instructions if you ever want to uninstall.